rystecher/senior-design/README.md

 [![Build Status](https://travis-ci.org/rystecher/senior-design.svg?branch=master)](https://travis-ci.org/rystecher/senior-design)

-The annual Spring Programming Contest hosted by Bucknell has a costly amount of manual work involved for judges and participants alike.
-Because the judges have to go through the timely process of downloading, compiling and testing every submission, Bucknell is forced to limit the amount of teams that can participate.
-In addition, the scores are computed by hand and displayed on a whiteboard in the classroom.
-Our goal with this project was to give Bucknell a convenient and well-designed web app that automates these tasks and allows the organizer to communicate with the participants.
-As a result, judges will have an easier time running the contest and more teams will be able to participate.
+The annual Spring Programming Contest hosted by Bucknell University had a costly amount of manual work involved for judges and participants alike.
+Because the judges had to go through the timely process of downloading, compiling and testing every submission.
+In addition, the scores were computed by hand and displayed on a whiteboard in the classroom.
+As a result, Bucknell was forced to limit the amount of teams that could participate.
+With this project, we were able to provide Bucknell with a convenient and well-designed web app that automates these tasks and allows the organizer to communicate with the participants.
+Now, judges will have an easier time running the contest and more teams will be able to participate.

 # Getting Started

 ## Installing Dependencies

-Since we are using the [npm JavaScript package manager](https://www.npmjs.com/), it’s easy to install all of our dependencies.
+Since we are using the [npm JavaScript package manager](https://www.npmjs.com/) it’s easy to install all of our dependencies.
 Once you are in the root directory of our project simply run

     npm install